isomerpages/singapore-customs-cms/_individuals_going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 Travellers are required to pay GST on the value of the goods  that exceeds the amount of GST import relief granted to them.

-For convenience, you may make an advance declaration and payment of GST using our  [Customs@SG mobile app or web portal](/eservices/customs-sg-mobile-and-web-application/).
+For convenience, you may make an advance declaration and payment of GST using our  [Customs@SG web application](/eservices/customs-sg-web-application/).
 Alternatively, you can declare and pay  the GST for your goods at the Customs Tax Payment Office.

 ## Reminder